This post has been updated with new photos and tips.

 You’re going to love this

-Frozen corn.
-I love making this corn chowder in the wintertime, too.
+Fresh or frozen corn.
+I love making this corn chowder during the cooler temperatures of wintertime.
 But since I’m not industrious enough to freeze fresh corn in the summer, I rely on frozen corn from the grocery store, which is an excellent substitute for fresh.

 Unique flavors.
 Every spoonful brings unexpected “What’s that?” flavors that you don’t usually find in corn chowder.
 The chili garlic sauce and jalapeno zing it up, the coconut milk makes it sweet and creamy, and the water chestnuts add a satisfying crunch.

-Easiest soup recipe ever.
-Yes, you can actually go from zero to a bubbling hot pot of chicken corn chowder in about 20 minutes.
+Fast and easy recipe.
+Yes, you can actually go from zero to a bubbling hot pot of delicious chowder in about 20 minutes.

 In a large pot, saute green onion, red and orange pepper and jalapeno in the olive oil on low to medium heat for approximately 5 minutes.